ethanpil/rsvpreader/README.md

 * You can pause/resume the reading and adjust the WPM during reading

 ## Changelog
+_03/31/2025_ Many improvements with the help of [Gemini 2.5 Pro](https://gemini.google.com/).
+* Reworked UI for better layout and control
+* Added time estimate and progress bar
+* Renamed project to RSVP Reader
+* Added algorithm to detect likely content if no text is selected

 _10/18/2024_ Initial Release based on [CoffeeSpritz](https://github.com/cbarraco/CoffeeSpritz)
 * Added previous and next words in muted color
 * Added Pause / Resume function